maxkleshchyonok/portfolio/README.md

 # Hello!
 This is my small portfolio of my projects.
-Switch between branches to see then all.
+Switch between branches to see them all.
 > ## Short description:
 > - Songbird (Guess birds by their voices)
 > - codejam-the-gem-puzzle (Gem puzzle game)